There are many, many options when it comes to finding resources to help you figure…

 What’s a Family to Do?

-So what can a family to do to accurately forecast their college budget?
+So what can a family to do to accurately forecast cost and decide how to make a budget plan for college students?
 There is only one way to make sure you get the information—ask the college after your student has been accepted.
 This can best be done on your college visit to the financial aid office.

 Here are some questions you should ask—all of which can affect what you are going to pay for college: